osg-htc/docs/docs/submit/osg-flock.md

 where they wait ("are queued") until computing resources are available to run them.
 In a purely local HTCondor system, there are one to a few submit hosts and many computing resources.

-An HTCondor submit host can also be configured to forward jobs to an OSG-managed submit host.
+An HTCondor submit host can also be configured to forward excess jobs to an OSG-managed submit host.
 This process is called [flocking](https://htcondor.readthedocs.io/en/stable/grid-computing/connecting-pools-with-flocking.html).
 If you already have an HTCondor pool, we recommend that you install this software on top of one of your existing HTCondor submit hosts.
-This will let your users submit to the local pool and have the jobs automatically get forwarded to OSG when the local pool is full.
+This approach allows a user to submit locally and have their jobs run locally or, if the user chooses and if local resources are unavailable, have their jobs automatically flock to OSG.
-If you do not have an HTCondor batch system, installing this software will give you a submit host that will only forward jobs.
+If you do not have an HTCondor batch system, following these instructions will install the HTCondor submit service and configure it only to forward jobs to OSG.
+In other words, you do not need a whole HTCondor batch system just to have a local OSG submit host.

 !!!note
     Flocking to the OSG requires some modification to user workflows.